Spreadsheet options

 When using a tables file these options are stored in a separate XML file with the same name as the QTF file followed by " Spreadsheet Options".

-The options will be set in the following priority:
+The options shown will be set in the following priority:

-1.The settings in a Spreadsheet Options file associated with the QTF (qtfname Spreadsheet Options.xml).
+1.The settings in a Spreadsheet Options file associated with the QTF or CL script (name Spreadsheet Options.xml).

-2.The settings from a "Default Spreadsheet Options" XML file in the folder with the tables file.
+2.The settings from a "Default Spreadsheet Options.xml" file in the current folder.

-3.The settings from the "Default Spreadsheet Options" XML file in the AppData\Roaming\NetMR Ltd\ user folder.
+3.The settings from the global "Default Spreadsheet Options.xml" file stored in the user folder AppData\Roaming\NetMR Ltd.

 NOTE: with care you can edit the saved Spreadsheet Options file to change many of the settings, not just those available to change here.